mohamedshanan/CurrencyConverter/README.md

 VI.
 Please share your answers in a public repo in Github, and delete the task after we review your challenge.
 Best of luck!

-This project is based on Android Architecture Blueprints (https://github.com/googlesamples/android-architecture)
+NOTE: This project is based on Android Architecture Blueprints (https://github.com/googlesamples/android-architecture)